Mark Forstater: Career

 In 1981, Forstater produced the cult classic Xtro directed by Harry Bromley Davenport.
 Other notable productions include: The Wolves of Willoughby Chase, from the book by Joan Aiken, directed by Stuard Orme; the Cannes official selection Between the Devil and the Deep Blue Sea, directed by Marion Hänsel; Forbidden, directed by Anthony Page; The Cold Room, directed by James Dearden; The Fantasist, written and directed by Robin Hardy; and The Glitterball, directed by Harley Cokliss.

 Forstater also produced a drama series Grushko for BBC1, and a number of documentaries for Channel 4 and the BBC.
 He has also produced an album of Chinese folk music.

 In 1999, Forstater produced his first audio – the Tao Te Ching, with Nigel Hawthorne reading the text.
-This led to a Forstater writing and producing a series of four books and audiobooks on spirituality and philosophy – The Spiritual Teachings of Marcus Aurelius, The Spiritual Teachings of the Tao, The Spiritual Teachings of Yoga, and The Spiritual Teachings of Seneca.
+This led to Forstater writing and producing a series of four books and audiobooks on spirituality and philosophy – The Spiritual Teachings of Marcus Aurelius, The Spiritual Teachings of the Tao, The Spiritual Teachings of Yoga, and The Spiritual Teachings of Seneca.
 Forstater has written three further books: The Living Wisdom of Socrates, I Survived a Secret Nazi Extermination Camp, and the autobiographical The 7th Python.

-In 2018, Forstater started a new company with video producer and composer Nathan Neuman, to explore new digital entertainment possibilities, such a VR and AR.
+In 2018, Forstater started a new company with video producer and composer Nathan Neuman, to explore new digital entertainment possibilities, such as VR and AR.
 Forstater produced his latest film Swipe Fever, directed by Nathan Neuman during lockdown in 2020, and is scheduled for theatrical release in the UK in February 2023.
-Forstater and Neuman have created a new Web3 internet platform that will revolutionise film and TV production – Dreambird, and will create its own currency – the Dreambird Token.
-Dreambird Studios has a slate of 15 films that it intends to make for the new Dreambird platform.
+Forstater and Neuman have created a new Web3 internet platform with plans to create its own currency – the Dreambird Token.
+Dreambird Studios plans to create 15 films for the new Dreambird platform.

-Legal Battles
+Legal battles

 On 4 July 2013, he won the High Court of Justice case against the surviving members of Monty Python over royalty payments to Spamalot as a derivative work of Monty Python and the Holy Grail.
-They owed £1.3 million in past royalties and legal fees, prompting them to produce Monty Python Live (Mostly) in 2014 to pay their debt.
+They owed £1.3 million in past royalties and legal fees, which prompted them to produce Monty Python Live (Mostly) in 2014 to pay their debt.

 Personal life

 Forstater lives in London.
-He has been married twice, has four daughters, including Maya Forstater, and 3 grandsons.
+He has been married twice and has four daughters, including Maya Forstater, and three grandsons.

-Forstater has said that the protracted Spamalot royalties case was greatly detrimental to his well-being, both financially and mentally.
+Forstater has said that the protracted Spamalot royalties case was greatly detrimental to his well-being both financially and mentally.